 - Mod-High (relatively more sensitive at the neck, or relatively less sensitive at the TA.
 Easiest interpretation would be local hypersensitivity only)

-- High-High (widespread hyposensitivity - not sure how to interpret but this is probably a group you needn't worry to
+- High-High (widespread hyposensitivity - not sure how to interpret but this is probably a group you needn't worry too much about.

 Satisfaction and Recovery Index (SRI)